Delta Sails, The Tepukei Shape, Aerodynamics

 On YinYang, Rogue waves and sacred Geometry

-Butterfly wings usually consist of two pairs of wings, but observing this servo flapping butterfly by y. takemura, who eventually taped its wings together I suspected there must be a simpler unified shape.
-Hence I compared different ways to approach the butterfly shape.
-Using tepukeii as a starting point showed me how perfectly it made optimal use of the available spars, creating a huge almost circular triangle in their midst, but in order to obtain a butterflyish form i had to open upthe angle between the two spars, eventually having only one spar.
-At that point i noticed the relation of the resultin shape to the shapes of the crescent moon or if weighed a little bit to the former taijitu symbol called
+Butterfly wings usually consist of two pairs of wings, but observing this servo flapping butterfly by y. takemura unveils a beautiful folding of the wing structure, just like in a real butterfly which is still very simplistic.
+Takemuras eventually taped its wings together to achieve a stronger result, hence I suspected there must be a simpler yet unified shape.
+But using tepukeii as a starting point which makes optimal use of the available spars, creating a huge almost circular triangle in their midst, but in order to obtain a butterflyish form i had to open upthe angle between the two spars, eventually having only one spar.
+At that point i noticed the relation of the resultin shape to the shapes of the crescent moon or if weighed a little bit to the former taijitu symbol called “hotu”.

 Rogue Waves, Unleashing the Power of the Sea